MetaMask/metamask-sdk/docs/contributing.md

 > **Note**
 >
 > - `workspaceName` in the Yarn documentation is the `name` field within a package's `package.json`, e.g., `@metamask/address-book-controller`, not the directory where it is located, e.g., `packages/address-book-controller`.
 > - `commandName` in the Yarn documentation is any sub-command that the `yarn` executable would usually take.
 Pay special attention to the difference between `run` vs `exec`.
-If you want to run a package script, you would use `run`, e.g., `yarn workspace @metamask/address-book-controller run changelog:validate`; but if you want to run _any_ shell command, you'd use `exec`, e.g. `yarn workspace @metamask/address-book-controller exec cat package.json | jq '.version'`.
+If you want to run a package script, you would use `run`, e.g., `yarn workspace @metamask/address-book-controller run lint:changelog`; but if you want to run _any_ shell command, you'd use `exec`, e.g. `yarn workspace @metamask/address-book-controller exec cat package.json | jq '.version'`.

 ## Releasing